cloudposse/docs/content/tools/hugo.md

 Want to host your own static site?
 Here's how we do it.

-1. Our [`codefresh.yml`](https://github.com/cloudposse/docs/tree/master/.github) shows how we CI/CD our documentation and deploy it to S3 for all tagged releases.
+1. Our [`GitHub Actions workflow`](https://github.com/cloudposse/docs/tree/master/.github) shows how we CI/CD our documentation and deploy it to S3 for all tagged releases.